The Henry Ford Estate and UM-Dearborn

-The Center has had three Directors in its history, Dr. Orin Gelderloos (2001-2009), Dr. David Susko (2009-2020), and Dr. Claudia Walters (2020-present).
-Since its inception, the EIC has provided environmental interpretation and education to over 230,000 school children and community visitors.
+The Center has had three Directors in its history: Dr. Orin Gelderloos (2001-2009), Dr. David Susko (2009-2020), and Dr. Claudia Walters (2020-present).

 The Rouge River Bird Observatory (RRBO) was housed at the EIC from 2001 until 2018.
 It was established by Julie Craves in 1992 to explore the importance of urban natural areas to birds.
 In our rapidly urbanizing world, habitat fragments in metropolitan areas are essential to bird conservation.

 The primary focus of the RRBO was to better understand the importance of urban areas as migratory stopover sites for birds.
 For many bird species, migrations are crucial times in the annual cycle, and events during these periods can have great influence on their populations.
 Birds traveling thousands of miles on their way to or from breeding and wintering sites need safe places to stop and refuel.
 Research conducted at the RRBO focused on how birds use urban habitats during migration, whether urban migratory stopovers provide adequate resources, and what resources are most important.
 Many migrants stop over at the 300-acre mixed-habitat Environmental Study Area during their spring and fall migrations.
 With the departure of Julie Craves in 2018, active research was discontinued.